ruslang02/atomos/README.md

 Latest version: 0.8.
 [Download](https://github.com/ruslang02/atomos/releases).

 Fully web-based X11 Desktop Environment on Linux, working in Electron.
-Contains web-based applications with absolute Node.JS access.
+Contains web-based applications with full Node.JS and Electron access.
+All latest JS technologies are used.
 There is also an operating system available based on this.

 ## Installation (for Linux)